 What’s the difference?
 The number indicates the fluid’s viscosity and boiling point.
 While DOT 3 and 4 are glycol-based solutions, DOT 5 is silicone based.
 Considered an upgrade over the previous two, DOT 5 won’t eat away at your car’s paint or absorb water.
 This last point creates a new set of issues: Instead of getting absorbed by the fluid, water may pool in your brake system directly and result in corrosion.

 Have you gotten to that two-year mark?
 Have DaSilva’s experienced team examine and change your car’s brake fluid.
-To learn more about our services or to schedule an appointment, contact our Naugatuck location today.
+To learn more, contact our Naugatuck shop!